dkaber99/dkaber99/README.md

 - 👋 Hi, I’m @dkaber99
 - 👀 I’m interested in practicing my coding skills and uploading existing code to showcase my skills(minus code written at companies)
 - 🌱 I’m currently learning and reviewing Embedded C and C++ respectively.
 Already have experience in Python, C#, SQL, ARM, and Verilog
-- 💞️ I’m looking to collaborate on Nothing Currently
 - 📫 How to reach me email me at dylkaber@gmail.com
 - ⚡ Fun fact: I can read sheet music